wp-plugins/participants-database/readme.txt

 The plugin has a "default image" that will be shown if no image is present.
 You can create your own, but you shouldn't keep it in the plugin folder.
 Keep it in the uploads directory or in your theme directory.
 Change the "Default Image" setting to point to your image.
 If you don't want anything to show if no image is present, make the "Default Image" setting blank.

 IMPORTANT: Don't store images in the plugin directory, they will be deleted by automatic upgrades.
-The new default location is in "wp-content/uploads/participants-database/" If you have images in the plugin directory, move them to this directory (it's a good choice, but if you know a better one, use it) and then change the plugin setting to point to the new location.
+The new default location is in "wp-content/uploads/participants-database/" If you have images in the plugin directory, move them to this directory (it's a good choice, but if you know a better one, use it) and then change the plugin setting to point to the new location.<a id="csv"></a>

 = Importing CSV Files =